Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-08-12-process-monitoring.md

 ## The Script

 What might such a script be?
 Well, most things we install already have mechanisms in place for process watching.
 For example, Upstart or Systemd.
-These are tools used by many systems to watch over important proceses.
+These are tools used by many systems to watch over important processes.
 When we install PHP5-FPM, Apache and Nginx with our package managers, they often integrate with such systems so that they are much less likely to fail without notice.

 However, we might find that we need some simpler solutions.
 For example, I often make use of a NodeJS script to listen to web hooks (often from Github) and take actions based on them.
 NodeJS can handle HTTP requests and take action on them all in the same process, making it a good fit for a small, quick one-off service for listening to web hooks.